T: 07762 55 25 64

 There are many forms of counselling approaches and many varied and unique reasons somebody might wish to embark with a counsellor.

-I ultimately practice a pluralistic form of counselling, believing no one therapy alone is always sufficient, with the Person-Centred approach as my core professional philosophy (which means building an authentic, empathic and non-judgemental therapeutic relationship based in trust).
+I practice a pluralistic form of counselling, believing no one therapy alone is always sufficient, with the Person-Centred approach as my core professional philosophy (which means building an authentic, empathic and non-judgemental therapeutic relationship based in trust).

 Is Therapy Confidential?